brugr9/UEPluginVolumeCreator/README.md

 ### D. Attribution

 * The word mark *Unreal* and its logo are Epic Games, Inc. trademarks or registered trademarks in the US and elsewhere (cp.
-Branding Guidelines and Trademark Usage, URL: [https://www.unrealengine.com/en-US/branding](https://www.unrealengine.com/en-US/branding))
+Branding Guidelines and Trademark Usage, Online: [https://www.unrealengine.com/en-US/branding](https://www.unrealengine.com/en-US/branding))
 * The word mark *DICOM&mdash;Digital Imaging and Communication in Medicine* and its logo are trademarks or registered trademarks of the National Electrical Manufacturers Association (NEMA), managed by the Medical Imaging Technology Association (MITA), a division of NEMA
 * The word mark *MetaImage* is a trademark or registered trademark of Kitware, Inc.
 <!--* The word mark *ITK&mdash;Insight Toolkit* is a trademark or registered trademark of Kitware, Inc.-->